Jeff Kent: San Francisco Giants (1997–2002)

-In 2002, Kent had another stellar year for a second baseman (37 home runs, 108 RBI, .313 batting average, and a .978 fielding percentage).
-The combination of Kent and MVP-winner Bonds propelled the Giants to a 95–66 record, good enough for the NL Wild Card.
-The Giants would beat the Atlanta Braves in the National League Division Series 3–2 and the St. Louis Cardinals in the National League Championship Series 4–1.
-In the World Series for the first time since 1989, the Giants would nearly clinch the championship (failing to hold a 5–0, 7th-inning lead) in the sixth game, before falling to the Anaheim Angels in seven games.
+In 2002, Kent had another stellar year for a second baseman (37 home runs, 108 RBI, .313 batting average), leading the NL with 81 extra-base hits, and also leading the league in double plays for the only time with a career-high 113.
+On September 9 he reached 1,000 RBI with a sacrifice fly in a 6-5 win over the Dodgers.
+The combination of Kent and MVP winner Bonds propelled the Giants to a 95–66 record, good enough for the NL Wild Card.
+The Giants beat the Atlanta Braves in the Division Series 3–2 and the St. Louis Cardinals in the NL Championship Series 4–1.
+With San Francisco in the World Series for the first time since 1989, Kent had a pair of two-run home runs in a 16-4 blowout in Game 5 to take a 3-2 Series lead.
+The Giants nearly clinched the championship (failing to hold a 5–0, 7th-inning lead) in the sixth game, before falling to the Anaheim Angels in seven games.
 Despite the team's success that season, Kent's relationship with the Giants had soured.
-The Giants front office had lost confidence in Kent after an incident during spring training left him with a broken wrist.
-Kent had initially claimed that he had broken his wrist after slipping and falling while washing his truck; ensuing media reports indicated that, in reality, Kent had crashed his motorcycle while performing wheelies and other stunts, in direct violation of his contract.

-In addition, growing tension that had been developing between Kent and Bonds for years finally boiled over: a midseason fight in the Giants dugout was widely reported in 2002 and caught on television.
+The Giants front office had lost confidence in him after an incident during spring training left him with a broken wrist.
+Kent had initially claimed that he had broken his wrist after slipping and falling while washing his truck; ensuing media reports indicated that, in reality, he had crashed his motorcycle while performing wheelies and other stunts, in direct violation of his contract.
+In addition, the growing tension between Kent and Bonds, which had been developing for years, finally boiled over: a midseason fight in the Giants dugout was widely reported in 2002 and caught on television.
 The feud between the two was so bad that, at the end of the season, San Francisco Chronicle beat reporter Ray Ratto said of the two, "The one who lives longer will attend the other's funeral, just to make sure he's dead."
 The departure of manager Dusty Baker also factored into Kent's eventual decision to leave the Giants.